This article covers the basics of employee retention in nonprofit organizations.

 Employee Retention – Nonprofit Catalog

 Maintaining a strong employee base is critical to keeping your business or nonprofit strong.
-Your business’s hard-working, dedicated employees are your greatest assets, and ideally, you would want them to stay with your company for a long time.
+Your business’s hard-working, dedicated employees are your greatest assets, and ideally, you want them to stay with your company for a long time.
 After all, the hiring and training processes are expensive and time-consuming, so high employee retention is essential.

 What is employee retention?